Procfile

 deployments, while still supporting applications that only define worker

-processes or custom process types like scheduler
+processes or custom process types like scheduler, urgentWorker, or api.

 Examples